 On April 14, 2015 during the Special Council Meeting for the Aurora Family Leisure Complex (AFLC) renovation issues, an angry AFLC member shouted at the Town of Aurora Mayor, “you work for me.”
 I am not sure if I agree with him.
 Perhaps in principle the Mayor is working for us.
 Maybe from a different perspective.

-This incident reminded me of a few power-driven moments during my university schooling.
+This incident from the AFLC member reminded me of a few power-driven moments during my university schooling.
 I paid my university tuition.
 Did that mean university professors worked for me?
 Maybe in principle they did.
 Perhaps, I didn’t think that way.
 They were there to educate and prepare students for future careers and hopefully many thought the same.

 Often, the ‘old school‘ professors applied their own strange rules we often disliked.
 “You are late, please leave the class,” the professor demanded.
 The student did.
 He filed a complaint against the professor.
 He had a good reason, the public transit was late.
 It never happened again.
 Students tried hard not to be late and the professor kept the door open.
 Nobody wanted to experience that uneasy moment again.